Antori91/Home_Automation/README.md

      - Copy the cluster scripts (nodejs and shell) in the backup server
      - update myIDXtoSync repository at line 118 of mqtt_Cluster.js file according to the devices to synchronize
      - Setup Crontab to run it at boot
+  - Install the Alarm scripts (nodejs and shell) in the dedicated Alarm server
   - Setup ESP8266
      - Using Arduino IDE:
          - update WiFi_OTA_MQTT_SecretKeys.h according to the environment